SmurfzXD/Hobomatches/README.md

 # Hobomatches
 Stand's Hobo Matches

-Makes matches more realistic for STALKER: Anomaly Escape from Pripyat by making matches singular items and match boxes into storage containers.
+Makes matches more realistic for STALKER: Anomaly Escape from Pripyat by making matches singular items and matchboxes into storage containers.